CallanMcNulty/order-pizza/README.md

   * Example Input: "Large", "Deep Dish", ["Ham", "Diced Tomatoes"]
   * Example Output: 1585

+* Given multiple pizzas in one order, it will calculate the price of each and add them together to get the price of the order.
+  * Example Input: "Large" "Pan", "Medium" "Stuffed Crust"
+  * Example Output: 2400

 ## Support and contact details

 I can be contacted for support at jabberwocky222@gmail.com